Hand in Hand

 • Buddy Project: One to one coupling with volunteers and documented refugees which provide opportunities for mutual learning of each other’s cultures, and help newcomers to feel at home in Holland.

-• The Praat Café: a new initiative for a smaller group of volunteers and refugees to come together in a fun and informal setting to watch Dutch films, share ice-breaker games, and have small group sharings.
-This is held every Monday evening at 19:00 in the COS Loft.
+• The Praat Café: On Monday evenings at 19:00 in the Atrium or COS Loft, another group of volunteers and refugee come together in a fun and informal setting to watch Dutch films, share ice-breaker games, and have small group sharings to practice and improve their Dutch language skills.

 • Outings: at least twice a year, COS invites refugee families to join in day bus outings with our volunteers to learn and enjoy new places.
 Included thus far have been trips to Belgium, the Kroller Mueller museum, and the Openluchtmuseum in Enkhuizen.